bestia-dev-archived/mem2/README.md

 Things are changing fast.
 This is the situation at 2019-04-07.
 # mem2

-Learning to use Rust Dodrio Virtual DOM on a simple memory game for kids - second iteration.
+Learning to use Rust Wasm/Webassembly with Dodrio Virtual Dom on a simple memory game for kids - second iteration.

 The first iteration with all the instructions is here:
 https://github.com/LucianoBestia/mem1